KaviyaSriBathrachalam/Microservices-with-spring-boot-example/README.md

 the page that comes under localhost:8671, SPRING EUREKA is from spring actuator,

-SPRING ACTUATOR : this is something which will always monitor the data everytime, when we change something, it will give the status
+SPRING ACTUATOR :

-                what we have changed.
-This spring actuator is always active.
+this is something which monitors the data everytime, when there is a change, it will give the status what has been changed immediately. spring actuator is always active.

 ---------------------------------------------------------------------------------------------------------------------------------